 Just announced in Hall H at #SDCC, Marvel Studios’ THOR: LOVE AND THUNDER with Chris Hemsworth, Tessa Thompson and Natalie Portman.
 Taika Waititi returns as director.
 In theaters November 5, 2021. pic.twitter.com/7RRkOYWTQMJuly 21, 2019

-Phase 4 won't just unfold on the big-screen – Disney Plus, Disney's exclusive streaming platform, will host original MCU series starting in Fall 2020.
-These are all the shows we can expect to see during Phase 4:
+Phase 4 won't just unfold on the big-screen – Disney Plus, Disney's exclusive streaming platform, played host to a bunch of original MCU shows.

 Just announced in Hall H at #SDCC, Marvel Studios’ THE FALCON AND THE WINTER SOLDIER, an original series with Anthony Mackie, Sebastian Stan, and Daniel Brühl.
 Streaming exclusively on Disney+, Fall 2020. pic.twitter.com/COes9WV7WvJuly 21, 2019